OriGenAI/proteus-cli-public/README.md

 #optional export PROTEUS_PASSWORD="secret-password"
 ```

-Credentials can also be type using the command line prompt
+Credentials can also be type using the proteus line prompt

 ## Before using